PMET-public/mdm/README.md

 Since the included Travis CI and GitHub Workflow configuration use Ubuntu Bionic (18.04) for testing, you will probably also want a local version for faster feedback and debugging.

-You can use the default included Vagrantfile.
-Don't forget to install the vagrant-diskzie plugin first.
+You can use the default included Vagrantfile and remember to install the vagrant-diskzie plugin first.

 ```
 $ vagrant plugin install vagrant-disksize